Research in Industrial Archaeology:

 - mining and quarrying;

-- manufacturing -textiles, engineering, clothing and shoes,
+- manufacturing -textiles, engineering, clothing and shoes, transport equipment;

 - chemicals, glass and pottery;

-- paper, pnntsng and packaging;
+- paper, printing and packaging;

 - construction - the industry and its products;